 If a bath is a big part of your child’s bedtime routine, then you have a few options for giving your baby a bath when traveling.
 If your baby is small enough, you can replicate a bath in the hotel sink or give your baby a sponge bath.
 Alternatively, you can bring your baby in the shower with you, but this isn’t the safest option with a slippery baby!

-We recommend packing an inflatable travel tub for your baby.
+I recommend packing an inflatable travel tub for your baby.

 6. Baby or Toddler Carrier

 To get your baby to nap on the go, nothing works better than a baby carrier.
 Having a good baby carrier for travel will make traveling with a baby so much easier.
-We always found it much easier to get our baby to nap on-the-go in a baby carrier than in a stroller.
+I always found it much easier to get our baby to nap on-the-go in a baby carrier than in a stroller.
 Baby carriers are also great for getting your baby to sleep on the airplane.

 For toddlers, get a toddler carrier as it will be much more comfortable for both you and your toddler.